top of page

 • The coastal Marine Spatial Plans will be developed with state governments and stakeholders and will cover the waters under state jurisdictions, from 0-12 nautical miles from the coast.

-MARINE SPATIAL PLANNING?
+WHAT IS MARINE SPATIAL PLANNING?

 Marine Spatial Planning (MSP) is a process to plan the use and development of coastal and marine areas.
 This is a public, stakeholder-driven and science-based process that involves mapping out different activities and uses in a specific marine area, such as shipping lanes, fishing grounds, and tourism sites, and then determining how they can best coexist and be managed sustainably.